Apple's iPhone 8 and iPhone 8 Plus are now officially on sale, but there's a good chance you still don't really know what the company's offering here.

 There is an interesting new in-beta feature for the camera called Portrait Lighting, enabling you to mess around with lighting effects on portraits during and after the shot, but it's supported only on the iPhone 8 Plus.

 The camera itself has been improved on both models, though the dual-camera is still reserved for the Plus model.
 The cameras now have larger and faster sensors, deeper pixels and a new colour filter, and both sensors on the iPhone 8 Plus' dual-camera feature OIS (previously seen only in the Galaxy Note 8).

-In terms of performance battery life is around the same as it was on the iPhone 7, though it now additionally supports wireless charging.
+In terms of performance battery life is around the same as it was on the iPhone 7, though it now additionally supports wireless charging (currently possible at 5W, but with iOS 11.2 it will support 7.5W).
 But the Apple A11 Bionic hexa-core chip promises improvements over the previous A10 and is claimed to be the most powerful processor in a smartphone.
 (We'll confirm when we are able to test this in our lab.)